๐ŸงฌMolecular Biology

 1. Which two initiation factors work together to ensure accurate start codon recognition, and how do their mechanisms differ?

-2. If a cell experiences ER stress and activates PERK kinase, which initiation factor is directly affected, and what happens to global translation?
+2. If a cell experiences ER stress and activates PERK kinase, which initiation factor is directly affected, and what happens to global translation vs. ATF4 translation?

 3. Compare the roles of eIF5 and eIF5B in the GTP hydrolysis events of translation initiation.
-Why does the cell need two separate GTPase-related factors?
+Why does the cell need two separate GTPase-related factors at two different steps?

-4. An FRQ asks you to explain how growth factor signaling increases protein synthesis.
-Which initiation factor complex would you focus on, and what regulatory mechanism connects it to mTOR?
+4. How does growth factor signaling through mTOR increase protein synthesis?
+Which initiation factor complex would you focus on, and what is the specific regulatory mechanism?

 5. A virus produces a protease that cleaves eIF4G.
-Explain why this inhibits cap-dependent translation but might allow the virus's own mRNA to be translated (hint: think about what eIF4G connects).
+Explain why this inhibits cap-dependent translation but might allow the virus's own mRNA to be translated via an IRES element.